 The firm benefits from the able support of several widely experienced legal assistants.
-Jaycee J. Kim joined Lehrman Beverage Law as a Legal Assistant in 2006.
-She handles labels, formulas and other TTB matters.
-Jen A. Wright joined the firm in 2017 as a Legal Assistant.
-She works with Frank, John, Dan and Lindsey on trademark and beverage law matters.
+Jen Wright joined the firm in 2017 as a Legal Assistant.
+She works with Frank, John and Dan on trademark and beverage law matters.
+Daniela Curran is a Legal Assistant and works with Art, Marshall, and Kristin, with an emphasis on state and federal laws covering beer, wine, spirits, and other alcohol.
+Jen and Daniela work regularly with labels, formulas and other TTB matters.

 The firm concentrates on the federal regulation of alcohol beverages (beer, wine and spirits).